 These people, whether they realized or not, they have inspired me in their own way and conveyed life-lessons I will forever treasure.

 1. Violinist for My Engagement

 Lisa introduced herself as a manager of an ensemble of classical instrumentalists.
 But I only need one violinist because I want it simple, and of course, I didn’t have the budget.
 So she referred her ace violinist, Jojo.

 “500 PHP ($10) for three songs.”
 She was surprised.
-She didn’t know what to say.
 It was not even close to their standard price.
 In fact, they are hesitant to play for others who offered them 2,000 PHP ($38).

 A wave of embarrassment slapped my face — I’m an idiot, a naive.
 I didn’t research before taking the leap.
-That moment, I really wish I could turn back time.
-Silence.
+That moment, I really wished I could turn back time.